-Emergency preparedness coordinators assess risks and then plan appropriately.
+Professionals coordinating emergency preparedness strategies assess risks and plan appropriate strategies based on those assessments.
 This involves examining various hazards and gauging how they can potentially affect:

 - The environment